TashkeelPasha/30-Days-of-mastering-flutter-/Day_7 OOP concepts in dart.md

   item.audit(); // Output: Audit log created
 }
 ```
-6. Static Members
+6. Static Members:
    Static members belong to the class rather than to any specific object.

 Example
 ```dart